 Asset investors could use trade finance instruments with expiry at 30/60/90 days instead.
 By rolling the position a few times, they would pick-up a better yield than if the funds were sitting in the current account.

 There are many agents (brokers) and parties (debtors/buyers and sellers) involved in trade finance.
-Their role is to work with financial institutions and corporates.
+Their role is to work with financial corporates.
 Through helping the parties to communicate and negotiate brokers earn commissions.
 The commission (brokerage fee) can be either a percentage on the notional or a fixed rate.

 These are the most popular category of brokers seen in global trade and receivables finance.